Fever to Tell

-Fever to Tell is the debut studio album by American indie rock band Yeah Yeah Yeahs, released on April 29, 2003, by Interscope Records.
-It was produced by David Andrew Sitek and mixed by Alan Moulder.
-Four singles were issued, the first being "Date with the Night" followed by "Pin", "Maps" and "Y Control".
+Fever to Tell is the debut studio album by the American indie rock band Yeah Yeah Yeahs, released in April 2003 by Interscope Records.
+It was produced by the band and David Andrew Sitek, his first of many production credits for the group.
+Fever to Tell is a garage rock and art punk record with lyrics about love and sexuality.

-Fever to Tell was both a critical and commercial success; it has sold one million copies worldwide.
+Preceded by their self-titled debut EP (2001), Fever to Tell reached 13 on the UK Albums Chart and 55 on the US Billboard 200.
+The album was widely praised by critics and earned the band their first Grammy nomination for Best Alternative Music Album.
+Initially selling moderately during its release year, Fever to Tell eventually sold one million copies worldwide by the end of the decade, driven by the success of its promotional material.

+Fever to Tell is a seminal and influential work in both the garage rock and post-punk revivals of the 2000s.
+It is often included on critics' lists of the greatest albums of both the decade and of all time, and is widely considered to be Yeah Yeah Yeahs's magnum opus.

 Recording and production

 By 2002, Yeah Yeah Yeahs had achieved a respected reputation for their live performances and critical acclaim for their debut EP, leading to several overtures from major record labels.
 The band wanted to finance their debut album themselves and chose to record at the low-budget Headgear Studio in Brooklyn.
 "It was really important for us to do it on our turf, on our terms", lead singer Karen O later told Spin.
 "We were all living together, and all the money we used to fund it came out of our pocket."

 Fever to Tell was produced by Yeah Yeah Yeahs with David Andrew Sitek, a multi-instrumentalist and producer from the band TV on the Radio.
-Karen O and Yeah Yeah Yeahs guitarist Nick Zinner first met Sitek while working together at a Brooklyn clothing store, and he went on to drive and manage them for their first concert tour.
+Yeah Yeah Yeahs guitarist Nick Zinner first met Sitek while working together at a Brooklyn clothing store, and he went on to drive and manage them for their first concert tour.
 In 2002, the band asked Sitek to produce their debut album.
-She recalled the decision in an interview with Lizzy Goodman for her 2017 book Meet Me in the Bathroom.
+Karen O recalls the decision in an interview with Lizzy Goodman for her 2017 book Meet Me in the Bathroom.
 "I remember him giving me a few burned CDs of stuff that he had worked on", Karen O said.
 "I guess he was just a buddy, and we felt immediately like we were family with him.
-And we didn’t know anyone else.
-That was probably one of the biggest reasons we worked with him, because we didn’t know anyone else.
+And we didn't know anyone else.
+That was probably one of the biggest reasons we worked with him, because we didn't know anyone else.
 Then, of course, he ended up being really fucking masterful."

-Once the recording was finished, the album was mixed in London by Zinner and sound engineer Alan Moulder.
+The album was mixed in London by Zinner and sound engineer Alan Moulder.